Redaction Report is always on the look out for fresh voices in political writing and journalism.

 We are open to taking pitches from writers of all ranges of experience, or even none at all.

 Redaction Report is looking for exclusive news features, interviews and opinion articles on world politics.
 We also take reviews of relevant books, films and music.
 We are not looking for straight news reports (with the exception of exclusives).

-We are also open to ideas for episodes of our podcast.
+We are also open to pitches for segments of our monthly YouTube show.

 As our publication is still in the early stages of expansion, unfortunately we are currently unable to pay for submissions and can only take articles on a voluntary basis.
 However, we aim to change this in the near future.

 Encourage your friends to support us on Patreon.
 The sooner we get more support, the sooner we can start to pay.

 For journalism students and those seeking work experience, we can offer feedback on request.

 - Take a look at our site to make sure what you are pitching is the kind of content we would publish.